CharlesBetow/alx-system_engineering-devops/0x00-shell_basics/README.md

 #!/bin/bash
-This a README file for describing the purpose of each script.
+This is a particular README file for describing the purpose of each script.
 \n